briankoser/sfc-listeners-guide/episodes/0148-marvel-studios-acquires-the-rights-to-daredevil-and-other-news.md

 stan_lee:
   - Stan teams up with HISHE to make fun of Star Wars
   - Stan is tough and gritty
+take_that_science:
+  - A new discovery on Europa could lead to finding alien life

 last_listen: 2018-11-30
 recommendation: no